lehner-lab/Scaling_Law/009_Exon_Inclusion_Across_Conditions/003_WT_SF3B1_vs_Mutated_SF3B1/002_Downstream_analysis.md

 ## 2. Plots

-To visualise the effect of changing the cell line on exon inclusion, I used the ggplot2 library:
+To visualise the effect of SF3B1 mutations on exon inclusion, I used the ggplot2 library:

 ```r
 library(ggplot2)